stadlar/IST-FUT-FMTH/docs/ÍST TS 310_2022 Domestic payments and deposits.md

 ## Service Overview

 <!-- PaymentSvcOverviewStart -->
-When TN-FMÞ-VH-1 on Business Requirments and TN-FMÞ-VH-2 on Technical Requirements decided to adopt the NextGenPSD2 framework, the intent was to stay as true to the original specification as possible.
+When TN-FMÞ-VH-1 on Business Requirements and TN-FMÞ-VH-2 on Technical Requirements decided to adopt the NextGenPSD2 framework, the intent was to stay as true to the original specification as possible.

 However, as with other European adaptations of NextGenPSD2 for domestic use, additional functionality was needed to support payment operations and account information expected by the Icelandic market.
 The original workgroup did this by extending existing schema types in the NextGenPSD2 OpenAPI contract, while removing elements and services not directly applicable to IOBWS.
 The intention was to streamline the specification, but developers with previous exposure to NextGenPSD2 found it challenging to understand the implications of the changes.
 Furthermore, the overall implementation details remained opaque for those migrating from earlier IOBWS versions, so more transparency was needed.

 Therefore, workgroup TN-FMÞ-VH-8 was charged with revising the 3.0 version of IOBWS.
 The group tried to address two primary concerns: Clarify how the {{context_short}} products fit into NextGenPSD2, and simplify comparison against later releases by the Berlin Group.
 Additionally, the result should make it straightforward to adapt future updates and consider replacing current domestic adaptations in the IOBWS with newer NextGenPSD2 data elements.

 The decision by the TN-FMÞ-VH-8 was to keep most of the original NextGenPSD2 OpenAPI definition intact, including those services and types that are not currently applicable to the Icelandic context or intended uses of the IOBWS.
-The {{context_short}} products (see [section @sec:pis_overview] and [table @tbl:tbl_pis_products] below) are defined separately with applicable JSON schema types, leaving the original, e.g. SEPA message types, intact.
+The {{context_short}} products (see [section @sec:pis_overview] and [Table @tbl:tbl_pis_products] below) are defined separately with applicable JSON schema types, leaving the original, e.g. SEPA message types, intact.
 They share the generic data elements and the 'native' payment types, reusing the services and operations for payments that are at the core of the NextGenPSD2 specification.

-The [table @tbl:tbl_svcsupport] below lists the implications for the OpenAPI YAML contract.
+The [Table @tbl:tbl_svcsupport] below lists the implications for the OpenAPI YAML contract.
 It contains the Consents and Signing Basket services, as removing or commenting those out would have impacted the contract structure.
 They will not be implemented as part of this specification.

 |                          |                                                                                                             |
 |--------------------------|-------------------------------------------------------------------------------------------------------------|